DigitalGeographyLab/BorderRegion_KDE/README.md

 ### Referencing
-If you use this script in your research or project, or develop it further, please refer back to us using this:
+If you use this program in your research or project, or develop it further, please refer back to us, as follows:

-Söderholm, M., Aagesen, H., Väisänen, T., & Järv, O (2023) BorderRegion_KDE
+Söderholm, M., Aagesen, H., Väisänen, T., & Järv, O. (2023) BorderRegion_KDE.
+DOI:
+Also in BibTeX:

 ### Acknowledgement
+This work was supported by the Academy of Finland under Grant 331549 as a part of the [BORDERSPACE](https://www.helsinki.fi/en/researchgroups/digital-geography-lab/projects/borderspace) project.

 ### Disclaimer

+Väiski, can you briefly explain why we didn’t use KDE tool from Seaborne library?